whackengine/whack/Notebook/mxmlc/optimizations/property-access.md

 # Property access

+## JSVal

+Accessing `JSVal` properties should use native JavaScript operators.

 ## External

 External methods and property accessors shall be obtained as locals through using ActionCore's '`globaltrait()` function, allowing to optimize the AS3 language global objects.